imrivera/build-android-tcpdump/README.md

 Overview
 --------
 This script downloads and compiles tcpdump for use on Android devices.
+It works on Linux and OSX.

 It creates PIE (Position Independant Executable) files, so they also work on Lollipop and Marshmallow.